MiladJoodi/MiladJoodi/README.md

 ### 📌 What I Care About:

 - I create smooth and responsive user interfaces.
-- I write clean, maintainable code
+- I write clean, maintainable code.
-- Always learning and improving
+- Always learning and improving.

 ---